 For any organization, developing applications with speed, while ensuring that they can be deployed with efficiency and minimal service disruption is a priority.
 Whenever releasing a new version of an application, you want to ensure that you can do it with minimal service disruption for your users.
-There are multiple different strategies that DevOps engineers can leverage to deploy newer versions and updates of their applications.
-In this blog, you will learn about various Deployment strategies for Kubernetes which you can leverage within your organization to minimize downtime and ensure a seamless rollout of your application updates.
+When deploying new versions of the microservices, DevOps engineers use various deployment strategies to ensure a smooth rollout.
+In this blog, you will learn about various deployment strategies for Kubernetes which you can leverage to minimize downtime and ensure a seamless rollout of application updates.

 What is a Kubernetes Deployment?

 Within Kubernetes, every application runs within a pod.
-However, the problem with running applications within a pod is that pods are ephemeral.
-That is, pods can get destroyed at any point in time.
+However, the problem with running applications within a pod is that pods are ephemeral in nature which means that they can get destroyed at any point in time.
 When that happens, the application running within the pod stops as well.
-Imagine if you had five pods running the same application, and all five were destroyed at 3 a.m. at night without anyone to recreate the pods.
+Imagine if you had five pods running the same application, and all five were destroyed at 3 a.m without any mechanism to recreate the pods.

-Kubernetes has the replicaset resource to counter the ephemeral nature of pods.
-Replicaset ensures that a desired number of pods are running at any given point in time.
-If the number of running pods drops below the desired number, the replicaset is responsible for communicating with the kubelet and creating the missing pods.
-However, the limitation of a replicaset is that updating applications becomes very tricky using ReplicaSets.
+Kubernetes has the ReplicaSet resource for addressing the ephemeral nature of pods.
+ReplicaSets ensures that a desired number of pods are running at any given point in time.
+If the number of running pods drops below the desired number, the ReplicaSet is responsible for communicating with the kubelet and creating the missing pods.
+However, the limitation of a ReplicaSet is that updating applications becomes very tricky.

 An enhanced version of the ReplicaSet is the Deployment object within Kubernetes.
-The Deployment object acts similarly to a ReplicaSet, with a core addition that makes it easier to roll out version updates.
-The deployment object also enables you to create a rollout strategy that will update the application to a newer version without the need for any supervision.
+The Deployment object acts similarly to a ReplicaSet, with additional functionality that makes it easier to roll out version updates.
+The deployment object enables you to define a deployment strategy that will update the application to a newer version without the need for any supervision.
 It also makes it easier to roll back to a previous version in case of any errors in the newer version.

 Deployment Strategies

 When you release an update of your application, you want to ensure that you can deliver the updates without interrupting the user experience or posing any downtime.
-With that being the goal, deleting the old application pods and deploying the new application isn’t the best idea.
-DevOps teams will need to devise a proper deployment strategy that can ensure that a smooth rollout is observed.
+With that being the goal, deleting the old application pods and deploying the new application all at once isn’t the best idea.
+DevOps teams will need to devise a proper deployment strategy that will ensure that the updates are rolled out smoothly without any service downtime.

 As you learned earlier, Kubernetes deploys applications using the Deployment object.
 It comes with a few strategies out of the box to roll out application updates.
 These strategies are the